b0b90/awesome-cubbbix-tools/README.md

 - [Gmail Username Change Guide](https://cubbbix.com/gmail-username-change-guide/) — Google finally kills the 20-year "Digital Tattoo"
 - [Gzip vs. Brotli Compression Guide](https://cubbbix.com/gzip-vs-brotli-compression-guide/) — The ultimate guide to web compression (2025)
 - [H1 Tag SEO Best Practices](https://cubbbix.com/h1-tag-seo-best-practices-guide/) — The ultimate H1 tag guide (2025)
+- [How Many Miles Have You Scrolled on Instagram?](https://cubbbix.com/how-many-miles-scrolled-instagram/) — A tech-and-wellbeing look at the invisible mileage of modern life — and what it's quietly costing us.
 - [H-E-E-A-T: The New SEO Ranking Factor](https://cubbbix.com/heeat-seo-ranking-factor/) — On-page SEO strategies for ranking with E-E-A-T
 - [The Critical Role of SSL in E-E-A-T](https://cubbbix.com/importance-of-ssl-for-eeat/) — Why security is the foundation of search authority and how it impacts trustworthiness.
 - [How to Find Free Canadian Import & Export Data for Market Research](https://cubbbix.com/free-canadian-import-export-data-guide/) — Market research doesn't have to be expensive.
 Learn how to legally access free Canadian government import and export data to find winning products, analyze competitors, and source new suppliers.